reilabs/llvm-to-cairo/docs/ALU Design.md

 #### Integers

 LLVM IR supports integers of arbitrary width.
 A general syntax for an integer type is `iN`, where `N` can be anything from 1 to 2^32.
+Similarly, the syntax of `uN` is used for unsigned integers.
+Since LLVM does not have a dedicated type for boolean values, `i1` is used instead.

 The Cairo VM internally operates on 252-bit-long field elements - `felt252`.
 On the higher level of abstraction the Cairo language supports
 [integers of specific lengths](https://book.cairo-lang.org/ch02-02-data-types.html): 8 bit, 16 bit,
 32 bit, 64 bit, 128 bit and 256 bit.
+Cairo also supports booleans.

 [Rust supports integers of width from 8 to 128 bit](https://doc.rust-lang.org/book/ch03-02-data-types.html) with the same increment Cairo does, plus architecture-dependent `isize` and `usize`.
+Rust also supports booleans.

 The Cairo VM does not have a classical registers of length constrained by the hardware.
 Therefore there is no obvious indicator of how long `usize`/`isize` should be on that target.
 Since from the